Household Products That Can Damage Your Stone Surfaces

 • How do I remove organic stains from stone surfaces?

-• Can hydrogen peroxide damage natural stone?
+• Can hydrogen peroxide damage my natural stone?

 Yes, hydrogen peroxide can cause discolouration and etching on natural stone, particularly on porous surfaces like marble and sandstone.
 It is best to consult a stone supplier or professional team for advice on safe cleaning methods tailored to your particular stone.